RWTH-EBC/ebcpy/README.md

 # ebcpy

-This **py**thon package provides generic functions and classes commonly used for the analysis and optimization of **e**nergy systems, **b**uildings and indoor **c**limate (**EBC**).
+This **PY**thon package provides generic functions and classes commonly used for the analysis and optimization of **e**nergy systems, **b**uildings and indoor **c**limate (**EBC**).

 Key features are: